animatlabs/animatlabs.github.io/_posts/2026-03-15-masstransit-workflowforge-saga.md

 public record CreateShipment(Guid OrderId, string CustomerEmail);
 ```

 These live in the shared `Workflows.Sample` library so any execution project can reference them.
-The same file also defines `StockReserved`, `PaymentFailed`, etc. Those are for a future multi-service setup.
-In this demo they're unused -- the workflow steps publish `ReserveStock`, `ChargePayment`, `CreateShipment` to the bus, but nothing consumes them.
+The file also defines `StockReserved`, `PaymentFailed`, and similar; those are there for a future multi-service setup.
+In this demo the workflow steps publish `ReserveStock`, `ChargePayment`, `CreateShipment` to the bus, but nothing consumes them yet.

 ## The Consumer